muranoya/SpRead/README.md

 * libarchive >= 3.2.0
 * FLTK >= 1.3.3
 * Poppler >= 0.41 (optional)
+* libwebp (optional)

 ## Build Instructions
-If you want to add PDF support, you will add macro definition of SUPPORT_PDF.
+If you want to add PDF, WebP support, you will add macro definition of SUPPORT_PDF, SUPPORT_WEBP, respectively.

 ### *NIX
   1. $ cd src